-Meaningful and useful information about the pupils' achievement and progress transferring with the pupils as they move from
+Meaningful and useful information about the pupils' achievement and progress transferring with the pupils as they move from:

-- Foundation Stage (Foundation Stage Profile) to Key Stage 1
+- Early Years Foundation Stage (Foundation Stage Profile) to Key Stage 1

 - Key Stage 1 to Key Stage 2

 - Key Stage 2 to Key Stage 3

 - Year group to year group

-Analysing performance in terms of cohorts of pupils, as well as analysis of the achievement and attainment of pupils:
+Analysing performance in terms of cohorts of pupils, as well as the analysis of the achievement and attainment of pupils:

-- from ethnic minorities
+- from ethnic minorities.

-- with special educational needs
+- with special educational needs.

-- gifted and talented pupils
+- higher attaining pupils.

-- by gender
+- by gender.

-- with English as an additional language;
+- with English as an additional language.

-- who are travellers;
+- who are travellers.

-- who are asylum seekers;
+- · who are asylum seekers.

-- who are refugees;
+- who are refugees.

 - who are looked after by the local authority.